elenderg/PAL-1000/instruções de compilação.md

 While you're doing that, think about this: those 22 tags define the only things the compiler generates machine code to do.
 Which means the whole CAL (and every program written with the CAL) runs on just 22 machine-code "_instructions."
 Wouldn't it be great if Intel built CPUs with this (and Aunt Tilly) in mind?
 Fewer transistors, lower costs, and no cooling fans necessary!

-13. Done with the "_B"s.
+13. Done with the "_B_"s.
 And that brings us to the heart of the whole compiler:

 `To compile a directory:`